Notice of Pre-AIA or AIA Status

 Chen does not disclose “a capacity of the second battery cluster being different from a capacity of the first battery cluster”.

-Chen further does not disclose “the DC/DC converter being configured to adjust an output current of the second energy storage branch to balance an output current of the first energy storage branch and the output current of the second energy storage branch, to cause the first battery cluster and the second battery cluster to complete charging or discharging at a same time”.
+Chen further does not disclose “the first DC/DC converter being configured to adjust an output current of the second energy storage branch to balance an output current of the first energy storage branch and the output current of the second energy storage branch, to cause the first battery cluster and the second battery cluster to complete charging or discharging at a same time”.

 Chen further does not disclose “the state information of the first battery cluster including temperature of the first battery cluster, and the state information of the second battery cluster including temperature of the second battery cluster”.
 Chen discloses the state information includes ambient temperature of each battery cluster (¶ [125]), but not the temperature of the battery clusters themselves.